Cancer Plans–What they do and why my family has one

 I strive to provide the best information that I can in a simple way.
 If you have any feedback on this particular topic, please comment below!
 I’d love to hear from you!

-https://simpleseniorhealth.com/wp-content/uploads/2016/04/cancer-389921_1280-1024x678.jpghttps://simpleseniorhealth.com/wp-content/uploads/2016/04/cancer-389921_1280-150x150.jpgRaphaelGeneralHealthy PracticesCancer,Cash benefits,Health insurance SupplementEvery Sunday in church, I feel like more and more people are added to the prayer list because of cancer.
+https://simpleseniorhealth.com/cancer-plan-what-they-do-and-why-my-family-has-onehttps://simpleseniorhealth.com/wp-content/uploads/2016/04/cancer-389921_1280-1024x678.jpghttps://simpleseniorhealth.com/wp-content/uploads/2016/04/cancer-389921_1280-150x150.jpgGeneralHealthy PracticesCancer,Cash benefits,Health insurance SupplementEvery Sunday in church, I feel like more and more people are added to the prayer list because of cancer.
 I see cancer benefit dinners, fundraisers, and gofundme pages all the time because of this overbearing disease.
-Even the futures of some dear friends of mine are hanging in the...Making Senior Health Simple
+Even the futures of some dear friends of mine are hanging in the...Raphael raphaelstarr@gmail.comAdministratorRaphael resides north of Indianapolis, Indiana.
+He is an independent insurance agent.
+He is also the worship leader at his church, a husband, and step-father of one awesome 15-year-old girl.
+You can contact him at raphael@simpleseniorhealth.com.Simple Senior Health